-Otoplasty is a very satisfying procedure that restores the ears to a normal appearance.
-We can perform this surgery on adults or children, as long as the child’s ears are fully developed.
-In some children, otoplasty can be performed when they are as young as five years old.
-This prevents them from enduring bullying in school.
+Otoplasty is a satisfying procedure that restores the ears to a normal appearance.
+We can perform this surgery on adults or children as long as the child’s ears are fully developed.
+In some children, ear surgery is possible when they are as young as five years old, preventing them from having to endure bullying in school.

 The procedure might include reshaping a portion of the ears, reducing the size of the ears, repairing an injury, or moving protruding ears closer to the head.

 We have the experience to evaluate the ear problem and determine a surgical plan to make the ears look more normal.
 Sometimes, this may involve grafting cartilage from one part of the ear to the other.
 In more severe cases, such as with a condition called microtia in which the ear didn’t develop normally, cartilage may be grafted from the ribs, although this is unusual.Dr.
 David J. Kiener, M.D.